 A noble initiative started by Sulabh International in 2013 has broken the stereotypes with respect to widows.
 Now, the widows at Pagal Baba Ashram and widows all over the region gather at the Gopinath Temple in Vrindavan to play with colours and flowers.
 In Mathura also, a special event is organized solely for them.

 This big day represents Color play!
-The whole Braj area gets united to celebrate Holi.
+The whole Braj area gets into a union to celebrate Holi.
 The people throw rich colours ‘Abir’ or ‘ Gulal’ at each other and immerse them in a splash of colours with water missiles!
 The chants of Happy Holi and traditional folk songs can be heard in the streets and Holi Tolis (group) is seen in a mischievous mood.
 No differences, no distance just fun and good cheer everywhere.
 Really, the Braj Holi is just the best.

 To mark the festivities, plays and skits are organized on the streets by the locals of Braj, who enact stories from the Hindu mythology